Borchmore/gen-test/README.txt

 That said, I'm sure most of you just want to look at the ROM, which can be found in folder "out" titled rom.bin.
 Simply run it in your favorite Genesis emulator (I use Fusion) to see the magic.

-Find me on Twitter (@Borchmore) if you want to contact me or just check out my shitposts.
+Find me on Twitter if you want to contact me or just check out my shitposts.